 5. Repeat Steps 2-4 until all centers no longer move in Step 4.

 Notice how Step 1 in the k-means technique uses randomness?
-This means that if you re-run a k-means clustering you may see get different clusters.
-If you’d like the k-means to be repeatable be sure the set a static seed prior to running.
-Figure 9.5 shows the same data with multiple different k-values.
-The kmeans() function within base R will perform k-means clustering.
+This means that if you rerun a k-means clustering, you may get different clusters.
+Figure 9-5 shows the same data with multiple different k-values.
+The kmeans() function in base R will perform k-means clustering.

+[[Author: Did you mean “be sure to set”?
+Kezia]]

+[AR: I just removed it, it wasn’t necessary for comprehension]

-Figure 9.5 K-means clustering with centers shown [FILENAME 793725c06f005]
+Figure 9-5: K-means clustering with centers shown [793725 c09f005.eps]

 Hierarchical Clustering

 The downside to k-means is that you have to specify the number of clusters.
 This is where hierarchical clustering can help by deriving all of the clusters within the data.
-The output of hierarchical clustering is called a dendrogram (see Figure 9.7 later in this chapter) and looks like a tree, starting at the top and branching off into two groups at a time until all of the objects are in their own cluster.
+The output of hierarchical clustering is called a dendrogram (see Figure 9-7 in the last section) and looks like a tree, starting at the top and branching off into two groups at a time until all of the objects are in their own cluster.
 Algorithmically, the approach actually starts at the bottom with everything in its own cluster.
-It then scans across all the pairs, comparing and looking for the most similar pairing and when it finds the two most similar, it will cluster those two.
+It then scans across all the pairs, comparing and looking for the most similar pairing.
+When it finds similar clusters, it will combine those two.
 This repeats until there is one cluster with everything at the top.

-The advantage you’ll get from hierarchical clustering is that it is possible to “cut” the tree down and inspect the clusters at any point in the tree, which is what we’ll do later in this chapter when we use the hclust() function on breach data.
+The advantage to hierarchical clustering is that it is possible to “cut” the tree down and inspect the clusters at any point in the tree, which is what you’ll do later in this chapter when you use the hclust() function on breach data.

 Principal Component Analysis

-Principal component analysis (PCA) is used to reduce the number of features we look at to those that really matter and is one of a few techniques to perform this dimension reduction.
-PCA works best on data that is highly correlated because it will be able to capture most of the variation in the data with a reduced number of variables.
+Principal component analysis (PCA) reduces the number of features you look at to those that really matter and is one of a few techniques to perform this dimension reduction.
+PCA works best on data that is highly correlated because it can capture most of the variation in the data with a reduced number of variables.
 The outcome of PCA is a list of derived components ordered by how much variance they describe in the data.
-Once reduced to that format, you’ll be able to pull out the significant components and use those moving forward rather than the larger (and possibly noisy) number of dimensions.
-Running PCA, like most things in R is the single command of prcomp().
+Once the data is reduced to that format, you can pull out the significant components and use those moving forward rather than the larger (and possibly noisy) number of dimensions.
+Running PCA in R, requires the single command of prcomp().

 Multidimensional Scaling

+[AU: Would an additional figure help readers to visualize this one?
+This one seems like it would lend itself to that.
+Thanks, Kevin (PJE)]

+[AR: This is the technique we apply in the next section, I just reference that now at the end of this part]

 Sometimes you’ll just want to see the clusters.
-This is very problematic with multidimensional data because you cannot visualize in more than 3 dimensions (and even that third dimension is tough on a flat screen or paper).
+This can be problematic with multidimensional data because you cannot visualize in more than three dimensions (and even that third dimension is tough on a flat screen or paper).
 The solution is to use a technique called multidimensional scaling (MDS).
-Like PCA, MDS is a technique to perform dimension reduction, because it can squish the multidimensional data into two dimensions so you can visualize the relative similarities between objects.
-We will run through an example of this technique later in this chapter using the R command cmdscale() for classic multidimensional scaling.
+Like PCA, MDS performs dimension reduction.
+It can squish the multidimensional data into two dimensions so you can visualize the relative similarities between objects.
+You’ll run through an example of this technique later in this chapter, using the R command cmdscale() for classic multidimensional scaling.
+In the next section you will see the output of multidimensional scaling when applied to the industries of breach data.

 Hands On: Clustering Breach Data

-We are going to revisit the VERIS community database (VCDB) data we used in Chapter 7 in order to show multidimensional scaling and hierarchical clustering in action.
+In this section, you revisit the VERIS community database (VCDB) data you used in Chapter 7 in order to see multidimensional scaling and hierarchical clustering in action.